daveoncode/python-string-utils/README.md

 # Python String Utils

-A small utility library for strings.
+A small utility library to check and manipulate strings.

 - simple and pythonic
 - no external dependencies